So which family group do you belong to?

 century, and they are predominantly in St Louis, Missouri.
 From this group is

-historian Professor David Palliser
+historian Professor David

-and young chess player Richard Palliser.
-There
+Palliser and chess player Richard Palliser.
+Group

-took itself further north in the mid-19 th century, to the Durham
+itself further north in the mid-19th century, to the Durham and Lanchester areas and was

-grocer’s shop in Consett, co Durham.
+had a grocer’s shop in Consett, co

+Durham.
 There are still descendants there today. |

 Descent from Richard Palliser

-(married 1832) of London, saddler &harnessmaker |
+(married 1832) of London, saddler & harnessmaker |

 |